Around the World (Ami Suzuki song)

 "Around the World" is the fourth single released by Ami Suzuki under the record label, Avex Trax.

-Unlike her previous three singles, "Around the World" is a special limited edition single that only had 10,000 copies available for sale and only came in the CD format.
+Unlike her previous three singles, "Around the World" is a special limited-edition single that only had 10,000 copies available for sale and only came in the CD format.
 It was released on the same day as her first album under Avex and also shared the same name.
 The single also contained a special photobook.
-As this single wasn't released in CD+DVD format, the music of "Around the World" was only available in the album.
+As this single was not released in CD+DVD format, the music of "Around the World" was only available in the album.

-The single includes a remixed version of the song "Times", a b-side originally included in the "Negaigoto" single.
+The single includes a remixed version of the song "Times", a B-side originally included in the "Negaigoto" single.
 Both tracks are dance tunes.